travis-ci/travis-worker/doc/maintenance.md

 Before you start working on VMs you want to stop the workers in production and maybe staging.
 Here's how you can do that:

-    $ god signal workers USR2 # tells workers to pause after the current build has finished
-    $ tail -f log/worker*     # watch the logs and wait for running builds to finish
+    $ thor travis:worker:resque:stop  # this will stop the workers but wait for current jobs to be finished (might take a little while)
-    $ god stop workers        # stops the workers
-    $ ps aux | grep resque    # check that all worker processes actually have quit (might take a little while) ...                       # work on the VMs
+    $ ps aux | grep resque            # check that all worker processes actually have quit (they should!)
+    ...                               # work on the VMs
-    $ god start workers       # start the workers
+    $ thor travis:worker:resque:start # start the workers